 - We will have a timer at the finish line, but no check-in points along the race courses.
 Participants are encouraged to provide their own timing device.

-- Water and Gatorade will be available at least every two miles throughout the race courses
+- Drink stations will be available at least every two miles throughout the race courses

 - Volunteers will be stationed throughout both routes to ensure the youth know the route and to alert any vehicles that there are participants on the road.